Select Page

 Alumni Facilities Access Information

-MIAD is proud to be one of the few art and design colleges that provide its alumni community continued access to its labs after graduation.
-MIAD welcomes its alumni to use its lab facilities in support of their continued creative and professional growth.
-Having alumni in our labs working along with our current students, helps MIAD cultivate and enrich a culture of diverse making base practices in our community.
+MIAD is proud to be one of the few art and design colleges that provides its alumni community continued access to its Institutional Labs.
+We welcome alumni to use lab facilities in support of their continued creative and professional growth.
+Having alumni in our labs, working along with our current students, helps MIAD cultivate and enrich a culture of diverse practices in our community.

 Alumni who are beyond one year of graduation are asked to pay an annual $25 fee to receive an Alumni ID, required for access to the labs.
 This fee supports Alumni Senior Thesis Awards, awarded to seniors each year to assist in fabricating their Senior Exhibition projects.
 This fee is waived for MIAD alumni within one year of their graduation.